Chemical database

 A chemical database is a database specifically designed to store chemical information.
 This information is about chemical and crystal structures, spectra, reactions and syntheses, and thermophysical data.

 Types of chemical databases

 Bioactivity database

 Bioactivity databases correlate structures or other chemical information to bioactivity results taken from bioassays in literature, patents, and screening programs.

 Chemical structures

 Chemical structures are traditionally represented using lines indicating chemical bonds between atoms and drawn on paper (2D structural formulae).
 While these are ideal visual representations for the chemist, they are unsuitable for computational use and especially for search and storage.
 Small molecules (also called ligands in drug design applications), are usually represented using lists of atoms and their connections.
 Large molecules such as proteins are however more compactly represented using the sequences of their amino acid building blocks.
+Radioactive isotopes are also represented, which is an important attribute for some applications.
 Large chemical databases for structures are expected to handle the storage and searching of information on millions of molecules taking terabytes of physical memory.